 Animal studies

 Raspberry powder has been shown to have antiproliferative effects when fed to female rats prone to mammary tumors.
-Studies that have compared blueberry and black raspberry diets in rats have found that while blueberries result in lower tumor volume than black raspberries, black raspberries are more effective in delaying the first appearance of tumors in rats implanted with estradiol (E2).
+Studies that have compared blueberry to black raspberry diets in rats have reported that while blueberries result in lower tumor volume than black raspberries, black raspberries are more effective in delaying the first appearance of tumors in rats implanted with estradiol (E2).

 Raspberry anthocyanins